 Small wisps of shadow float forth from the dark soul like smoke, and are sucked down into a black abyss below Námo’s feet, the pool of all the pain and grief of the Eldar.

 “The pain and guilt is deep,” the vala says to the grey-robed maia who tends the souls at this level.
 “Let it purge for a millennium.”

 The Lord of the Dead then ascends towards the dome of his halls, the rooms brighter and whiter the higher he rises.
 At the top levels, the souls of the innocent glow, the bright blossoms in his garden.
 Children and infants, cruelly slain.
-The love of Eru rests powerfully upon these, he thinks, smiling upon them.
-Their small forms are white and gold, but at their hearts, the crimson stain of the manner in which they had died.
+Their small forms are white and gold, but at their hearts, the crimson stain of their violent deaths.

 The vala is waiting again.
 It comes.
 He receives in his palm a white, shimmering shape that floats lightly into the dome.
 It lies there, swirling white and gold, flecked with crimson.
 He cradles it in his hand, feeling it warm and restless, admiring its radiance.
 He breathes the love of Eru upon it and wafts it into a chamber near the bright dome.
 A form takes shape.
 Though shining bright, it seems as broken as the dark one had been.
 Vivid streaks of crimson flicker through the form, like terrible lacerations.

-Gwîr has arrived.
-On the walls of the bright soul’s chamber appear images of white towers falling, of a mountain path along a ravine, and a vast black-winged demon with a fiery whip.
+The Weaver has arrived.
+On the walls of the bright soul’s chamber she shapes images of white towers falling, of a mountain path along a ravine, and a vast black-winged demon with a fiery whip.

 On the walls of the chamber, images appear of a mountain pass.
 A backdrop of high peaks topped with snow.